pombreda/lepl/doc-src/resources.rst

+.. index:: resource management
+.. _resources:

 Resource Management
 ===================

+.. index:: Stream, Core, memory, file, StreamMixin

 Streams
 -------

-LEPL can process simple strings and lists, but it can also use its own Stream class as a wrapper for the input.
+LEPL can process simple strings and lists, but it can also use its own `Stream
+<../api/redirect.html#lepl.stream.Stream>`_ class as a wrapper for the input.
 There are two advantages to doing this:

 #.
 When reading from a file, the stream will not keep more data in memory than
    is necessary, so files larger than the available memory can be processed.

 #.
-The stream provides access to the central Core instance, which supportsis
+The stream provides access to the central `Core
+   <../api/redirect.html#lepl.core.Core>`_ instance, which is necessary for
-   necessary for both :ref:`debugging` and :ref:`depthcontrol`.
+   both :ref:`debugging` and :ref:`depthcontrol`.

-Streams are most simply created by using the ``parse...`` and ``match...`` methods that all matchers implement via `BaseMatcher
+Streams are most simply created by using the ``parse...`` and ``match...`` methods that all matchers implement via `StreamMixin
 <../api/redirect.html#lepl.stream.StreamMixin>`_.